 When an intruder alarm or automatic fire alarm is activated the next logical step is to find out what is happening as quickly as possible to limit the potential loss to a minimum.
 With Health & Safety being mandatory and of paramount importance, it is not acceptable to send in any member of staff into a potentially hazardous environment without a full risk assessment, training and equipment.
 Essential items should at least be a stab proof vest, slash proof gloves, wrist protectors, helmet, control room back up etc.

 If a member of staff is the first responder, when an alarm is activated that designated individual would normally have to wake up, get dressed, drive to work and then start to figure out what to do.
 Vital time is lost, not only for the duration of the call out, but also the down time the next day if the call-out is during unsocial hours and of an extended duration, or even worse, if there are multiple call-outs.

 In the event of any staff accident, questions may be asked about sleep times, work hours and call-out rotas.
-It is the responsibilities of the Directors or Partners of any business in all aspects of the first responders welfare.
+It is the responsibilities of the Directors, Partners or Managers of any business in all aspects of the first responders welfare.
 If an injury does occur, penalties, legal action and even a criminal investigation could be instigated if this is not done correctly.

 When we are called out to your premises we will ascertain the reason for the call, in the event of a break-in fire, or other serious emergencies we will escalate the call to whatever your pre-arranged instructions are.
 If it is a small incident or false alarm we will let you and your staff continue to relax and leave a report.

 The Police and Fire Service will not always attend on alarm activations.
 At many of our Clients' businesses, the emergency services will only respond when they have a manual confirmation of an incident.
 This is due to staffing levels, cost and the huge number of call-outs they receive on a daily basis.